 How important is the hair of the woman you have interest in?

+Is there a type of natural hair texture that you prefer?
 No, I dig all different styles.
 Afros are always cute and have always been a favorite.
 But healthy hair is the most attractive no matter what the style.
 Also it’s very attractive to see a woman whose hairstyle compliments her overall look and personality.
 If it makes her smile stand out, its a winner.